-The Authority has a memorandum of understanding (MOU) with GS Global Infrastructure Partners II (GSIP) to develop the Central New Mexico Collector Project. \$77,174 of costs incurred with the project have been billed to GSIP in accordance with the agreement.
+The Authority has a lease agreement with GS Global Infrastructure Partners II (GSIP) to develop the Central New Mexico Collector Project. \$436,702 of current year costs incurred with the project have been billed to GSIP in accordance with the agreement.
 This revenue is recorded as reimbursable expenses in the statement of activities and represents the account receivable balance in the statement of activities.
-The balance is deemed fully collectible by the Authority and no allowance for uncollectable accounts receivable has been recorded.
+The balance is deemed fully collectible by the Authority since the accounts receivable balance of \$39,474 was collected after year end.
+Accordingly, no allowance for uncollectable accounts receivable has been recorded.